dharavamja/android-practice-2025/README.md

 *How to Play:*

-- Tap on a card to reveal the hidden icon.
+- Tap on a card to select (In the future, reveal the hidden icon.)
 - Tap on a second card to see if it matches the first.
-- If the icons match, they will stay face up (green).
+- If the icons match, they will turn green.
+(In the future, stay face up)
-- If they don't match, they will flip back over (blue).
+- If they don't match, they will turn blue.
+(In the future, flip back over).
-- Continue matching pairs until all cards are face up.
+- Continue matching pairs until all cards are matched/face up.
 - The "Turn" counter tracks your attempts.
 - Use the "Reset" button to start a new game.
 - Use the "Undo" button to revert your last move (limited uses).